mariakna/mariakna.github.io/research.md

 ### Under review

 * **Korochkina, M.**, Nickels, L., & Bürki, A. (2021).
-An investigation of behavioural and electrophysiological markers of integration in learning of novel names for novel concepts [[pre-print]](https://psyarxiv.com/vup25/)
+An investigation of behavioural and electrophysiological markers of integration in learning of novel names for novel concepts. [[pre-print]](https://psyarxiv.com/vup25/)

 ### 2021